JazzerThighs/geckodoodad/wiki/DuplicatedAddresses.md

 - Found in code: Air Grabs v3 [UnclePunch]
 - Found in code: Brawl-style B Reverse 1.1 [UnclePunch]
 - Found in code: Fox and Falco Enter Fall After Side B and Retains Jump (a la Smash 4) v2[UnclePunch]
-- Found in code: G&amp;W Enters Fall After Up-B, Keeps Jump from Ground, and Cannot Up-B Again (a la PM)[UnclePunch]
+- Found in code: G&W Enters Fall After Up-B, Keeps Jump from Ground, and Cannot Up-B Again (a la PM)[UnclePunch]
 - Found in code: Low-Poly v2 [UnclePunch,Yakult]
 - Found in code: Mewtwo Enters Fall After Up-B, Keeps Jump from Ground, and Cannot Up-B Again (a la PM)[UnclePunch]
 - Found in code: Music Plays at 25% Volume When All Controllers Are Idle For 1 Minute [UnclePunch, Punkline]